JustinGuese/crypto-realestate/content/english/_index.md

     in danger.
 Lastly, it's always good to know what type of land you are buying so that we can help you find it easier and cheaper on OpenSea or another marketplace."
   item:
-  - title: Digital Crypto Wallet
+  - title: What Is A Digital Crypto Wallet?
     icon: fas fa-shield-alt
     description: It’s a digital crypto wallet used for buying cryptocurrencies and tokens.
 Using this, you can participate in ICOs without any hassle.
 With the